-The second golden age of animation is well under way, with Aardman, Miyazaki, Disney Pixar and DreamWorks rolling out rather good stories on a fairly regular basis.
+Animated Cartoon Characters : The second golden age of animation is well under way, with Aardman, Miyazaki, Disney Pixar and DreamWorks rolling out rather good stories on a fairly regular basis.
+These movies maintain a family-friendly nature like classic Hallmark movies, then it is combined with awesome animated characters that kids love.
 But which characters of the stop-motion, CG or hand-drawn world really make the grade?
 Which existing characters made the leap from short form to full-length feature with their dignity intact?
 How do the newcomers really compare to old hands of earlier eras?
 Read on to find out.

-Best Animation Movie Characters - Totoro - My Neighbour Totoro
+Best Animated Characters - Totoro - My Neighbour Totoro

 Cuddly, gentle and peace-loving, Totoro is a pure forest spirit who comes to the assistance of people in emotional need.
 He and his small friends also make kick-ass stuffed toys.
 Created by Japanese animation king Hayao Miyazaki, his gang resemble a cross between a rabbit and a Moomin, but have a quirky personality all of their own - they carry around bags of acorns (which they use to grow trees), use umbrellas and travel in a cat bus.
 That's right: a cat that is also a bus.
 But even amid such cuties, Totoro's round and cuddly self is still our favourite.